 Decision Intelligence has rocketed from obscurity to a Top Strategic Technology Trend for 2022 by Gartner, who predicts it will be practiced by 33% of large organizations by 2023.
-This technology is making data-driven decision making a reality for organizations of all shapes and sizes, unlocking access to advanced AI-powered analytics for every business user (even those without technical expertise).
+This technology is making data-driven decision a reality for organizations of all shapes and sizes, unlocking access to advanced AI-powered analytics for every business user (even those without technical expertise).
 Business and analytics leaders should understand what Decision Intelligence is, why it matters, and how it can be beneficial.

 In This Post